frkatona/ObsidianSync/Misc. Brain Dump.md

 - Loop starter
 - channel rack 4 bar seems to repeat for >4 lengths

-Going out
-- recycling
-- CVS

-To-do
-- transcribe eric's tracks
+### For Eric live collab:
 - MIDI Bass
 	- re-watch kontakt demo
-	- try ample bass (see if there are patterns)
+	- try ample bass (see if there are any good patterns)
+	- explore extracting bass from [GTab](https://gprotab.net/) tracks
 	- find free MIDI pattern downloads
 		- generally
 		- that come with the new Kontakt bass player
-- Try out Jacob Collier's free choir plugin
+- [x] Try out Jacob Collier's free choir plugin
+---
+## YT Audio Comment Response
 '''
 Well, who I think it's good for is people with a simple 2x2 interface and an SM7B.
 No other preamps or anything else.
 This is for two reasons.